mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | All the reactants are removed after return from this callback, unless they are kept by the reaction such as in A + B -> A + C.

 * | **product_ids**: List[int]
   | IDs of reaction product molecules.
+They already exist in the simulated system together with reactants, however reactants
+  | will be removed after return from this callback.

 * | **reaction_rule**: ReactionRule
   | Reaction rule of the reaction.